-Central Highlands is a municipality that is large in geographical area relative to the state average and has a very low urban density.
-Its major emissions source is agriculture, due to the community’s relatively large amount of agricultural activity and low population.
-The second largest source of emissions is on road transportation.
+Central Highlands is a regional area that is very large in geographical area relative to the state average and has a low urban density.
+Its major emissions source is electricity consumption with the majority of this coming from industrial electricity consumption.

 There are many reasons why a profile can change over time including changes in emissions sources, updates to methodology and more accurate data sources.
 Read our FAQs for more information.

 |Source||SectorEmissions (t CO2e)|

 Land Use data is not used in the chart nor the displayed total municipal emissions.

 |Gross regional product||$ 3 966 043 800|

 This report outlines the major sources of carbon emissions for the entire municipality.
 Due to the approximate nature of the profile, the emission values are represented as rounded numbers.
 This report includes the following sources:

 It has been developed to be consistent with the Global Protocol of Carbon Emissions reporting (GPC Protocol), the main international standard for cities and local government areas.